 For the topping:

-To make the almond base, place the almonds in a food processor and chop into small pieces.
-Add the coconut, cacao powder, rice malt syrup and dates, then process until combined and sticky.
-Line a cake tin measuring approximately 23 x 23 cm (9 x 9 inches) or a slab tin 23 x 34 cm (9 x 13½ inches) with baking paper.
+To make the almond base, place the almonds in a food processor and pulse until crumbly.
+Add the rest of the base ingredients and process until combined and sticky.
+Line a cake tin with baking paper.
 Cut into the corners of the baking paper by cutting a square into each corner at the tin’s base.
-Evenly press the almond base into the tin, and place into the freezer while making the caramel.
+Evenly press the almond base into the tin.

-Clean the food processor, add all the caramel ingredients and process until smooth.
+Add all the caramel ingredients to the food processor and process until smooth and creamy.
 Spread the caramel over the almond base.
-Scatter the chocolate chips over the caramel and set in the freezer for 3-4 hours.
+Scatter the chocolate chips randomly over the caramel and set in the freezer for 3-4 hours.
 Cut into squares to serve or store in an airtight container for up to 2 weeks.
 Enjoy!